 Tiffany style lights with fans and dimming capability

-If you would like to reserve the "Glory House" for an event please Contact Us for pricing, reservation, and a contract.
+If you would like to reserve the "Glory House" for a ministry event please Contact Us for pricing, reservation, and a contract.